 Criminal matters before the County and Supreme Courts of Victoria involve several stages of complex legal procedure.
 If you have been charged with a criminal offence, please contact our defence experts at Sher Criminal Lawyers immediately for specialist legal advice and representation.

-County Court and Supreme Court Procedure in Victoria
+County Court and Supreme Court Rules in Victoria

 The majority of indictable criminal matters are heard in the County Court of Victoria.
 However, the most serious indictable offences (including murder, manslaughter and treason) are heard in the Supreme Court of Victoria.